 Fig. 5.49 shows the hydrogen produced during the experiment.
 The majority of the hydrogen production takes place during the first oxidation period (~9800 s~10900 s), and only a small fraction of the overall amount is generated during the second oxidation phase (~16000 s~17000 s).
 This qualitative process is well captured by the simulations, though there are some quantitative deviations.
-The dynamics of the production is somewhat overestimated in the first oxidation period and underestimated in the second.
-While the old simulation captures the overall measured amount of hydrogen (60 ± 3 mol), see Fig. 5.49, very well, this dataset included the aforementioned input mistake, that has been corrected.
-The corrected dataset predicts lower amount of produced hydrogen, slightly underestimating the measured values of 60 ± 3 mol.
-At the same time other experimental values (SDHY700) show lower hydrogen amount, which envelope the simulations.
-As shown the earlier version (3.3.1.) produces the same results with the corrected dataset.
+The dynamics of the production is somewhat overestimated in the first oxidation period and greatly underestimated in the second.
+The underestimation of the second oxidation phase is due to the overestimation of the first, as the material oxidised during the second period in the experiment has been predicted to be oxidised during the first oxidation period.
+The experimental value of 60 ± 3 mol is underestimated by the simulation.
+Nevertheless, considering the experimental uncertainties the cumulated value is only slightly below the measurements.
+On the other hand, it is enveloped by the SDHY700 and SDHY701 measurements, showing the significant uncertainties present in the measurements.
+Generally, it can be concluded that the prediction is acceptable.

-The amount of molten mass in the experiments was ~ 1.6 kg, which is slightly overestimated by the calculated value of ~ 1.8 kg (Fig. 5.50).
+The amount of molten mass in the experiments was ~1.6 kg, which is slightly overestimated by the calculated value of ~1.8 kg (Fig. 5.50).